• The McClelland Lab

 • Selected Experimental Techniques

 We use a diverse approach to provide tangible solutions for addressing disparities in radiation therapy access facing cancer patients spanning the clinic and community.
 We utilize patient navigation, open access radiation therapy planning software, mathematical modeling, life cycle assessments, automated quality assurance software, observational cohort studies, and short-course radiation therapy to identify and address disparities in access to optimal healthcare.
-Our work has been recognized throughout the United States and by several countries internationally including Ghana, Russia, Canada, and Nigeria.
+Our work has been recognized throughout the United States and by several countries internationally including Ghana, Russia, Canada, Brazil, and Nigeria.

 • broken image